rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/6b-tekton.md

           value: "$(params.APPLICATION_NAME)/$(params.GIT_BRANCH)/chart"
 </pre>

 5. Let's run with a restricted set of checks.
 Add the following step in our `maven-pipeline.yaml`.
+Be sure to adjust the `maven` Task as well so it runs **after** the `kube-linter` Task.

 ```yaml
     # Kube-linter